ibm-cloud-docs/vmwaresolutions/vmonic/faq.md

 IBM provides ongoing updates to the IBM code by deploying the IBM CloudDriver virtual server instance (VSI) on demand.
 Updates and patches for the IBM management components are applied automatically, as needed.

 When you review the summary details for each instance, the **Properties** section displays the **Current version**.
 The current version is the IBM code version that is set when the instance is initially ordered.
-Day 2 operations such as adding or removing hosts, storage, services, or clusters are automatically updated with the latest IBM code.
-Customer upgrade to the latest IBM code version is never required. \
+Day 2 operations such as adding or removing hosts, storage, services, or clusters are automatically updated with the current IBM code.
+Customer upgrade to the current IBM code version is never required.
 The IBM code version is separate from the VMware and service software versions.
-When the IBM code version is updated, the VMware software and service versions already installed for the instance remain unchanged.
+When the IBM code version is updated, the VMware software and service versions that are already installed for the instance remain unchanged.
 {: note}

 IBM does not provide ongoing updates to add-on services such as Zerto or Veeam®.
 Obtaining and installing these updates is your responsibility.